 Get started with IT at UWE Bristol

 Welcome to your UWE Bristol IT quick help guide.
-Work through the following key points in order for a hassle free start to computing at UWE.
-If you get stuck, use the link on the right hand side to contact IT Services or visit an IT Support Centre.
+Work through the following short video clips to help with a smooth start to computing at UWE.
+If you need further assistance, use the link on the left hand side to contact IT Services or visit an IT Service Desk.

 1. Your username and password

 Your UWE username and password will have been e-mailed to your personal email address.
 If you have not received these e-mails, contact an Information Point, and they will be able to provide them, in person, via email, or over the telephone.

 Note: You will be able to change your password at step 4.

 2. Logging onto a student computer

 myUWE is your online portal to services such as Blackboard, e-library and UWE Email.
 Check your personal details are correct in the myDetails tab, and read any announcements.

 For guidance on how to use myUWE, please see the myUWE Support website.